juanjcsr/terraploy/README.md

 * Github repo configured with the following secrets:
   * `DOCKER_USERNAME`: Dockerhub username
   * `DOCKER_KEY`: Dockerhub password
-  * `AWS_ROLE_TO_ASSUME`: The ARN of the OIDC role to assume in the AWS account (the role should have permissions to create ECR repositories ).
+  * `AWS_ROLE_TO_ASSUME`: (as a variable) The ARN of the OIDC role to assume in the AWS account (the role should have permissions to create ECR repositories).
 This role is provisioned after running the terraform pipeline.

 ## 2. Provision the infrastructure and install the gitops pipeline